Furikuda/bork/docs/internals/frontends.rst

             "last_modified": "2017-08-07T12:27:20.789123",
             "location": "/home/user/testrepo"
         },
-        "security_dir": "/home/user/.config/borg/security/0cbe6166b46627fd26b97f8831e2ca97584280a46714ef84d2b668daf8271a23",
+        "security_dir": "/home/user/.config/bork/security/0cbe6166b46627fd26b97f8831e2ca97584280a46714ef84d2b668daf8271a23",
         "archives": []
     }

 Archive formats
 +++++++++++++++

-:ref:`borg_info` uses an extended format for archives, which is more expensive to retrieve, while :ref:`borg_list` uses a simpler format that is faster to retrieve.
-Either return archives in an array under the *archives* key, while :ref:`borg_create` returns a single archive object under the *archive* key.
+:ref:`bork_info` uses an extended format for archives, which is more expensive to retrieve, while :ref:`bork_list` uses a simpler format that is faster to retrieve.
+Either return archives in an array under the *archives* key, while :ref:`bork_create` returns a single archive object under the *archive* key.

 Both formats contain a *name* key with the archive name, the *id* key with the hexadecimal archive ID, and the *start* key with the start timestamp.

-*borg info* and *borg create* further have:
+*bork info* and *bork create* further have:

 end
     End timestamp